 Foundation is a more modern, minimalist CSS framework.
 The wide range of customisable components means that your developers can easily create the look for your site without relying heavily on pre-made templates or styles.
 However, they can help them initially to get the ball rolling.

 Sometimes developers are forced to write 1990s-era HTML code when building email templates.
 This makes it hard for them and the end-user who wants modern features like responsive design and aesthetic look and feel, contributing massively to bad UX design.

-Using Foundation For Emails, a unique offering of the Foundation framework, developers can create an excellent looking email interface according to any client’s needs.
-They can simply use the easy drag and drop functionality that supports all email platforms, including the earlier versions of Gmail or Microsoft Outlook.
+Using Foundation For Emails, a unique offering of the Foundation framework, developers can create an excellent-looking email interface according to any client’s needs.
+They can simply use the easy drag-and-drop functionality that supports all email platforms, including the earlier Gmail or Microsoft Outlook versions.

 Foundation comes with a steep learning curve.
 It is an often-overlooked framework that offers almost too many options.
-It has countless features, and it’s considerably more complex than other frameworks!
+It has countless features and is considerably more complex than other frameworks!

 You’ll indeed get a lot of freedom when developing front-end layouts with this one, but you will need to invest plenty of time and effort to understand the ins and outs of the framework.